Instant Pot Gumbo

 - Now, add in the ham broth, chicken broth and diced tomatoes.
 Deglaze the bottom of the pot again to make sure none of the roux is sticking to it.
 Then add in the other 1.5 tbsp of Tony Chachere’s Creole/Cajun seasoning, light brown sugar, white pepper, black pepper, cayenne pepper, paprika, cumin and dried thyme.
 Stir well and add back in the chicken and sausage

-- Secure the lid, hit “Keep Warm/Cancel” and hit “Manual” or “Pressure Cook” High Pressure for 10 minutes (it will take 10-15 mins to come to pressure considering how much is in the hot so just be a little patient).
-When done, perform a 10 minute natural release followed by a quick release
+- Secure the lid, hit “Keep Warm/Cancel” and hit “Manual” or “Pressure Cook” High Pressure for 10 minutes (it will take 10-20 mins to come to pressure considering how much is in the pot so just be a little patient).
+When done cooking, allow a 10 minute natural release (meaning you do nothing for 10 minutes) followed by a quick release

 - Lightly rub the shrimp in some Cajun/Creole seasoning, add them to the pot and cook for about 3-5 minutes (depending on their size and if raw or frozen), stirring occasionally and checking on the shrimp so they don’t overcook (they cook fast)!
 They should be a pinkish-white color and curled up when done